tony-go/codesign-macos/README.markdown

 This project illustrates how we could codesign a macOS application with CMake.

-In this project will try to codesign a basic CLI application written in C++.
+In this project will try to codesign a basic CLI application written in Objective-C.

 ## Requirements

 - CMake
 - Xcode

-I use a `Makefile` for convenience.
+We'll use a `Makefile` for convenience.

 ## Codesign the application